MicrosoftDocs/common-data-model-and-service/entity-reference/dynamics-365-integration.md

 + An instance of ** Microsoft Dynamics 365 for Operations update 7 or later**.
 (You might have to apply some hotfixes.)
 You should stay current with the latest updates of Dynamics 365 for Operations.
 + The **most current version of Dynamics 365 for Sales.** Minor mapping issues will be fixed in later versions of Dynamics 365 for Sales.
 + A **Dynamics 365 for Sales solution** to help guarantee that the business keys work correctly.
-Work with your TAP customer contact or the product team to obtain and install the solution.
 + An **environment in the Common Data Service**.
 You must also have created a **database** in that environment.

 ## Custom entities